INMS Pump Priming Project

 The project has 8 Specific Objectives, which correspond to 8 Workpackages:

-The overall linkages between these workpackages is shown in the figure below.
+The overall linkages between these workpackages is shown in the figure above.

 The NEWS India-UK Virtual Joint Centre builds on existing global leadership by UK and Indian nitrogen (N) researchers to develop and test innovative approaches that optimize N management and help food security goals to be met while also reducing multiple environmental threats.
 The acronym "NEWS" stands for “Nitrogen Efficiency of Whole cropping Systems”, reflecting the need for both increased efficiency of N uptake and better planning of the whole crop rotation.
 However, NEWS India-UK also takes two important further steps.
 Firstly, it applies the outcomes of biological and agronomic advances in N use efficiency (NUE) at the farm scale.
 Secondly, it scales up the outcomes to the national scale.